ParmenidesSartre/Regov/README.md

 3. GET `/neighborhood/:neighborhoodID`: Get neighborhood data for the specified neighborhoodID.
 The access token should be passed via an Authorization header.

 All access to protected route is authorized through middleware that share the same environment through docker compose.

+## Answer

+You can find the answer to the question in the `answer.md` file.